roahmlab/DEFORM/README.md

 # Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects

 This repository contains the source code for the paper [Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects](https://arxiv.org/abs/2406.05931).
 The paper has been accepted at CoRL 2024.
-[Project Page](https://roahmlab.github.io/DEFORM/)
+Project Page is [here](https://roahmlab.github.io/DEFORM/).

 <p align="center">
   <img height="300" src="/demo_image.png"/>